docker/docs/docker-for-mac/networking.md

 ### There is no docker0 bridge on macOS

-Because of the way networking is implemented in Docker for Mac, you cannot see a `docker0` interface in macOS.
+Because of the way networking is implemented in Docker for Mac, you cannot see a `docker0` interface on the host.
 This interface is actually within the virtual machine.

 ### I cannot ping my containers